mdanialr/cron-upload/README.md

-# Cronjob App for Upload to Cloud Provider
+# CLI for Upload local files to Cloud Provider
 CLI app to upload files in any readable local directories to Cloud Provider.

 Mainly used in conjunction with [cron-backup](https://github.com/mdanialr/cron-backup).